What can you do when your job search isn’t working? Here are six ways to get your job search on track.

 Here’s what I mean by this.
 If your last employer used a term like “customer care” but the job posting requests “customer advocacy,” and they mean the same thing, you should use “customer advocacy.”

 And don’t try to cut corners by entering “see attached resume” on your application.

 If you have a question about the application, by all means, call the employer to avoid making mistakes that might eliminate you.
-You can learn more by reading 5 Things You Need To Know About Applicant Tracking Systems
+Learn more about getting past the ATS.

 Don’t Waste Time Surfing Job Boards

 Searching job boards for suitable jobs, filling out applications and tailoring your resume takes a significant amount of time, therefore, you’ll want to invest your time wisely.